 Tip 2: Leverage an Idle Mitigation System with Energy Storage

-Idle mitigation systems pair an automatic engine start/stop kit with a Stealth Energy Module (SEM) for energy storage; they are modular and can be configured to fit just about anywhere in a truck.
+Idle mitigation systems pair an automatic engine start/stop kit with a Stealth Energy Module for energy storage; they are modular and can be configured to fit just about anywhere in a truck.

-An example of this automatic idle reduction technology and power is Stealth Power’s Vehicle Power System, which is often installed under a seat.
-When the vehicle is in park with the engine running for a predetermined time (typically two minutes), the system automatically stops the engine, thereby eliminating unnecessary idling.
+An example of this automatic idle reduction technology and power is Stealth Power’s Vehicle Power System, often installed under a seat.
+When the vehicle is in the park with the engine running for a predetermined time (typically two minutes), the system automatically stops the engine, eliminating unnecessary idling.
 At the same time, the Stealth Energy Modules power all vehicle equipment and auxiliary loads with the engine off.
 The system turns on and off to provide continuous power, recharging off the vehicle’s alternator, solar panels, or plug-in shoreline power.

 Sentell said fleets with high idle times could save up to 70% of their idling fuel costs by implementing advanced idle reduction technologies.
-These savings vary by truck type due to several factors, including the engine size, auxiliary power requirements, and geography-based climate control needs.
+These savings vary by truck type due to several factors, including engine size, auxiliary power requirements, and geography-based climate control needs.
 Maintenance savings factor into the equation, too, including “ghost miles,” which represent the hypothetical distance the vehicle would have driven in the same amount of time that the vehicle idled.